What is considered drug trafficking? The elements of the crime of possession with intent to distribute or drug trafficking are:

 SIDE NOTE: When money, cars, homes, businesses, weapons and other property are seized in connection to a drug trafficking charge, criminal forfeiture proceedings should be expected.
 These proceedings are separate from any criminal charges.

 Prison is a mandatory sentence for many drug trafficking charges under Arizona law, even for a first offense.
-However, if a person has prior criminal history, the potential consequences of drug trafficking convictions increases dramatically.
+However, if a person has prior criminal history, the potential consequences of drug trafficking convictions increase dramatically.

 While drug trafficking charges are serious charges, there are defenses that can be raised, and raised successfully.
 Some of the more common drug trafficking defenses and strategies include: